The Pumaman: Production

-In the late 1970s, following such science fiction films, including Close Encounters of the Third Kind, Star Wars and Superman became blockbusters, Italian filmmakers began injecting science fiction themes into their films.

-Director Alberto De Martino stated that the film "was a production based on the trend of the moment.
+In the late 1970s, in the wake of such blockbuster films as Close Encounters of the Third Kind, Star Wars and Superman, Italian filmmakers began injecting science fiction themes into their films.
+Director Alberto De Martino stated that The Pumaman "was a production based on the trend of the moment.
 I had always done it that way and always done well.
 But regarding this genre of film, there was the audience's diffidence toward Italian movies featuring special effects.
 They knew we were not up to the task, and didn't take us seriously."
+Specifically, De Martino noted that Italo Zingarelli had purchased a camera in Germany to create the flying effects, but the technicians were unable to properly use it.
+To avoid going beyond schedule, these shots were done with a blue screen in just two days.

 De Martino was also unhappy with the script and attempted to add humour as an effort to save the film.

-In November 2007, Alton was interviewed in a satirical fake news sketch on The Daily Show with Jon Stewart.

-De Martino noted problems with the special effects, stating that Italo Zingarelli had purchased a camera in Germany to create the flying effects, but the technicians were unable to properly use it.
-To avoid going beyond schedule, these shots were done with a blue screen in just two days.

 Release

 The Pumaman was released theatrically in Italy in 1980.

-The film was also made available through the Mystery Science Theater 3000 television show, appearing on a season 9 episode on April 4, 1998.
-Shout!
-Factory later included the original film as a bonus feature alongside the MST3K version on the Volume XXIX DVD box set, released on March 25, 2014.